tlaverdure/laravel-echo-server/README.md

 #### App Key

-After initial configuration, an app key will be stored in the **laravel-echo-server.json** file.
-An app key is required to perform certain actions on the server.
+After initial configuration, an app key will be stored in the **laravel-echo-server.json** file, app key is required to perform certain actions on the server.

 To generate a new app key, use the cli command:

 ``` shell